 - Recognition and Visibility

-Getting listed on NGO Darpan can boost an NGO’s visibility to potential donors and partners.
-It provides a government verified platform to showcase projects, achievements, and goals, making it easier to gain trust and credibility, especially in international collaborations.
+Listing on NGO Darpan can further ensure your NGO's visibility among potential donors and partners.
+It acts as a government-verified platform to present projects, accomplishments, and goals, thereby facilitating trust and build-up in collaborations abroad.

-- Make sure that the name, address, and legal details of the NGO match the official records.
+- Ensure that the name, address, and legal details of the NGO are in complete agreement with that recorded in official records.

-- Double-check the spelling of the name and number before submitting.
+- Keep the spelling of the name and the number check twice before submitting.

 Uploading Blurred or Incorrect Documents

-- Documents should be scanned clearly and in the specified format (PDF, JPEG, PNG).
+- Documents must be scanned with clarity and in the given format (PDF, JPEG, PNG).

 - Make sure that the PAN Card, Certificate of Registration, and address proof are readable.